By Gay Williams

 The Colorado Springs Fire Department Chaplain Corp is made up of men and women from a variety of denominations.
 We serve the community by being available to those in crisis situations.
 Our services are available to anyone, regardless of belief system or worldview.
 The responsibilities of a chaplain in a crisis situation range from giving hugs or being a sympathetic ear to offering more traditional pastoral care.

 Our duties as chaplains with the fire department are twofold.
 The first part of our service is directly to the fire department.
 We visit and ride along with on-duty fire crews.
 We spend time getting to know the employees of the fire department and minster to them when appropriate.
-We attend department functions, such as promotion ceremonies, celebrations, and award presentations.
+Where necessary, we help the crew input any data onto the fire department records management system to ensure that we are focusing on health and safety, patient care, and fire inspection permits so that our fire station is performing to a high standard.
+We attend department functions such as promotion ceremonies, celebrations, and award presentations.
 Chaplains perform funerals, weddings, and baptisms for the firefighter families.
 We also visit the new recruits to the Fire Academy in order to introduce ourselves and the ministry we provide.

 The other side of our service is to the community.
 We are on call twenty-four hours a day for a week at a time.
 When any station needs our services, they know they can call for the chaplain.
 We are most frequently called to respond when a person has died at home, whether from natural causes or suicide.
 We are called to minister to the deceased’s family, friends, and loved ones as they walk through this challenging time.
 I have provided grief counseling and led funerals.
 One of the most difficult funerals I helped lead was for a six-month-old baby.
 I consider it an honor and blessing to be able to provide the love of Christ on what may be the worst day of someone’s life.